 However, it does take time for drivers to get used to a new roundabout.
 Older drivers especially, and others that have only ever driven through traditional intersections, may find roundabouts confusing and frustrating to navigate.
 As drivers learn to adjust, cities have found that there can sometimes be traffic delays and an increase in accidents when roundabouts are first constructed.

 At Crossen Law Firm, we have years of experience helping victims of Indianapolis roundabout accidents get the compensation they deserve.
 We understand the emotional, physical, and financial toll an accident can have on individuals and their loved ones.

-Our team of experienced attorneys is dedicated to advocating for those injured in car accidents.
+Our team of experienced Indianapolis car accident attorneys are dedicated to advocating for those injured in roundabout accidents.
 Our goal is to guide you through the legal process every step of the way to help alleviate any anxiety or stress you may be feeling so you can instead focus on recovering and moving on.

 If you have been injured in an Indianapolis roundabout accident, contact a skilled personal injury lawyer right away at (317) 401-8626.

 Roundabouts in Indiana

 The state of Indiana has a particularly high number of roundabouts compared to other states, with more coming in the future.
 Through 2016, more than 256 roundabouts have been constructed throughout the state, with the majority being found in Carmel.
 Carmel, Indiana, is world-renowned, with over 138 roundabouts having been built since the 90s.

 The Indiana Department of Transportation (INDOT) promotes the use of roundabouts, stating that they have been using them to replace traditional intersections to help reduce the number of accidents.
 Furthermore, INDOT claims that they are also constructing roundabouts to help with traffic delays, fuel consumption, air pollution, construction costs, city beautification, and overall safety.

 How to Navigate a Roundabout